 Looking for Make Your Own Chambord in 2022?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
 If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 Chambord is an excellent top shelf French raspberry liqueur, but also very expensive.
 But the low end substitutes taste, well, awful.
 But you can make your that's very good quality for much, much less than the French brands.
 It's easy.
-And this recipe is not only better than most recipes on the internet; it's also safer; we'll explain below.
+And this recipe is not only better than most recipes on the internet; it's also safer; we will explain below.

 Yield: 1.25 liter